Tolomako language

 Tolomako (also called Bigbay) is a language of the Oceanic subgroup of Austronesian languages.
 It is spoken on Santo island in Vanuatu.

 Characteristics

 It distinguishes four numbers for its personal pronouns: singular, dual, trial, plural.
 Its verbs have no tense or aspect marking, but two moods, realis and irrealis.
 Substantives and numerals also have the same two moods.
 E.g.

-Tolomako proper is characterized by having dentals where the mother language had labials before front vowels.
+Tolomako proper is characterized by having dentals where the proto-language had labials before front vowels.
 It shares this feature with Sakao, but not with its dialect Tsureviu, which is otherwise very close.
 Thus:

 When labials do occur preceding front vowels they seem to be reflexes of older labiovelars: